Wuziyi616/LEOD/docs/benchmark.md

   +experiment/gen4="small.yaml" training.max_steps=150000 training.learning_rate=0.0005
 ```

+Note that the model config here is `rnndet-soft`, which enables soft anchor assignment compared to vanilla `rnndet`.
-Note that now we only train for 150k steps and can use a larger learning rate.
+Also, we only train for 150k steps and can use a larger learning rate.
 This is because we have much denser annotations, which increases the effective batch size, and leads to faster convergence.

+## Troubleshooting

+In this project, there are two settings each with several different data ratios, and the base RVT model has different size variants.
+It is very easy to make mistakes when running commands.
+Here are some common error messages and their solutions:
+- If you see lots of shape mismatch errors when trying to load a pre-trained weight, it might be:
+  - You use the wrong model size (RVT-S vs RVT-B).
+Please check the `+experiment/gen1="xxx.yaml"` field;
+  - The dataset is wrong (e.g. testing a Gen1 trained model on 1Mpx).
+Please check the `dataset=xxx` field;
+- If you see AssertionError saying the data/pseudo label formats are wrong, it is likely that you set the wrong data path or the wrong dataset config.